-In an urban survival situation hospitals are likely to be either overcrowded or closed, so do not count on getting a nurse or doctor to help you if you’re wounded.
-They will be too busy helping people more seriously wounded or hunkering down with their families.
-You and your friends and family are going to have to help one another, so if someone gets seriously hurt you’ll need to know how to stop the bleeding.
+During a major disaster hospitals are likely to be overcrowded or closed, which means you shouldn’t count on a nurse or doctor to help you.
+They could either be too busy helping people with more serious injuries, or they could be hunkering down with their families.
+You and your friends and family are going to have to help one another, so if someone gets a deep cut you’ll need to know how to stop the bleeding.

 And don’t try to plan on not getting hurt.
-If something terrible happens in your city, you will likely find it necessary to go rummaging for supplies and equipment, and you’ll be trudging through fields and climbing over fences to get where you need to go.
-You might also find it necessary to reinforce your doors and walls, build temporary shelters, hunt for wild game, etc. All of these are activities in which you can get injured, and the most common injury is a bad cut that won’t stop bleeding.
+If something terrible happens in your city, you will likely find it necessary to go rummaging for supplies and equipment, and you many have to trudge through fields and climb fences to get where you need to go.
+You might also find it necessary to reinforce your doors and walls, build temporary shelters, hunt for wild game, etc. All of these are activities in which you could get injured, and one of the most common injuries is a bad cut that won’t stop bleeding.

 I’m sure you’ve seen in the movies where people put pressure on wounds or make tourniquets, but how exactly does this work?
 Here’s what you need to know: